 Gain or loss realized by us from the sale or exchange of warrants acquired by us as well as any loss attributable to the lapse of such warrants generally will be treated as capital gain or loss.
 The treatment of such gain or loss as long-term or short-term will depend on how long we held a particular warrant.
-Upon the exercise of a warrant acquired by us, our tax basis in the stock purchased under the warrant will equal the sum of the amount paid for the warrant plus the strike price paid on the exercise of the warrant.
+Upon the exercise of a warrant acquired by us, our adjusted tax basis in the stock purchased under the warrant will equal the sum of the amount paid for the warrant plus the strike price paid on the exercise of the warrant.

 As a RIC, we are generally limited in our ability to deduct expenses in excess of our "investment company taxable income" (which is, generally, ordinary income plus the excess of net short-term capital gains over net long-term capital losses).
 If our expenses in a given year exceed investment company taxable income, we would experience a net operating loss for that year.
 However, a RIC is not permitted to carry forward net operating losses to subsequent years.
-In addition, expenses can be used only to offset investment company taxable income, not net capital gain.
+In addition, expenses can be used only to offset investment company taxable income, on tent capital gain.
 Due to these limits on the deductibility of expenses, we may, for tax purposes, have aggregate taxable income or net capital gains for several years that we are required to distribute and that is taxable to our stockholders even if such income or net capital gains is greater than the aggregate net income we actually earned during those years.
 Such required distributions may be made from the Company's cash assets or by liquidation of investments, if necessary.
-We may realize gains or losses from such liquidations.
-In the event we realize net capital gains from such transactions, a stockholder may receive a larger capital gain distribution than it would have received in the absence of such transactions.
+We may receive a larger capital gain from such transactions, a stockholder may receive a larger capital gain distribution than it would have received in the absence of such transactions.